-Fig. 7.16: Note that if your workspace is not publicly accessible, there will be an informative note for this which you can safely ignore as this warning was for a previous version of the CellML model loader that required the workspace to be publicly accessible.
+Fig. 1.208: Note that if your workspace is not publicly accessible, there will be an informative note for this which you can safely ignore as this warning was for a previous version of the CellML model loader that required the workspace to be publicly accessible.
 That said, if the exposure became public with the workspace remaining as private, issue will arise if visitors attempt to access the underlying workspace data.

-tile within the workspace that requires special processing to be presentable in this exposure.

-eeler_reuter_1977.cellml

-eeler_redter_1977.ceiiiiii

-Subgroups

-Documentation Generator

-Documentation File

-es in.
-If this object is already a file, leaving this field unselected means

-m which the document will be generated from.

-beeler_reuter_1977_documentati ▼

-View Generator

-attempt to generate text for the default document view.

-HTML annotator ▼

-Basic Model Curation

-Curation flags assigned to this object.
-COR

-COR 2 star ▼

-COR 2 star 7 JSim

-COR 2 star ▼

-COR 2 star ▼ JSim

-COR 2 star ▼ JSim 0 star ▼

-COR 2 star 7 JSim 0 star 7 OpenCell 2 star 7

-COR 2 star 7 JSim 0 star V OpenCell 2 star V Curation Status

-COR 2 star ▼ JSim 0 star ▼ OpenCeli 2 star ▼

-COR 2 star 7 JSim 0 star V OpenCell 2 star V Curation Status

-COR 2 star 7 JSim 0 star V OpenCell 2 star V Curation Status 2 star V

-COR 2 star 7 JSim 0 star V OpenCell 2 star V Curation Status

-COR 2 star 7 JSim 0 star V OpenCell 2 star 7 Curation Status 2 star V

-COR 2 star 7 JSim 0 star V OpenCell 2 star V Curation Status 2 star V License and Citation the citation and license information from the source file.
-Overwrites the

-COR 2 star 7 JSim 0 star 7 OpenCell 2 star 7 Curation Status 2 star 7 License and Citation the citation and license information from the source file.
-Overwrites the

-COR 2 star 7 JSim 0 star V OpenCell 2 star V Curation Status 2 star V License and Citation File/Citation Format Select the correct method to generate to the citation and license information from the source file.
-Overwrites the

-Z star JSim 0 star OpenCell 2 star Curation Status 2 star License and Citation File/Citation Format Select the correct method to generate to values below.
+special processing to be presentable in this exposure. eeler_reuter_1977.cellml ▼ ∃ Subgroups subgroups Documentation Generator Daniel State State Documentation File The file where the documentation resid des in.
+If this object is already a file, leaving this field unselected means the current file will provide the data from om which the document will be generated from. beeler_reuter_1977_documentati 🔻 View Generator attempt to generate text for the default document view.
+HTML annotator ▼ Basic Model Curation COR COR 2 star ▼ 2 star ▼ 2 star ▼ JSim 2 star v JSim 0 star v 2 star JSim 0 star OpenCell 2 star JSim 0 star OpenCell 2 star Curation Status 2 star JSim 0 star OpenCell 2 star Curation Status 2 star JSim 0 star OpenCell 2 star Curation Status 2 star JSim 0 star OpenCell 2 star Curation Status 2 star JSim 0 star OpenCell 2 star Curation Status 2 star 2 star JSim 0 star V OpenCell 2 star Curation Status 2 star License and Citation File/Citation Format 2 star JSim 0 star V OpenCell 2 star V Curation Status 2 star V License and Citation File/Citation Format Select the correct method to generate 2 star JSim 0 star V OpenCell 2 star Curation Status 2 star License and Citation File/Citation Format Select the correct method to generate values below. the citation and license information from the source file.
+Overwrites the 2 star JSim 0 star V OpenCell 2 star V Curation Status 2 star V License and Citation File/Citation Format Select the correct method to generate the citation and license information from the source file.
+Overwrites the 2 star JSim 0 star V OpenCell 2 star Curation Status 2 star License and Citation File/Citation Format Select the correct method to generate values below. the citation and license information from the source file.
+Overwrites the 2 star JSim 0 star OpenCell 2 star Curation Status 2 star License and Citation File/Citation Format Select the correct method to generate values below.
 CelIML RDF Metadata the citation and license information from the source file.
-Overwrites the
+Overwrites the above is set.

-COR 2 star 7 JSim 0 star V OpenCell 2 star V Curation Status 2 star V License and Citation File/Citation Format Select the correct method to generate to values below.
-CelIML RDF Metadata V License

-COR 2 star 7 JSim 0 star V OpenCell 2 star V Curation Status 2 star V License and Citation File/Citation Format Select the correct method to generate to values below.
-CelIML RDF Metadata V License the citation and license information from the source file.
-Overwrites the Will be overwritten if Citation For is specified.